 The Canadian Alliance of Physiotherapy Regulators assesses the international qualifications to determine if they are substantially equivalent to an accredited Canadian physiotherapy program.
-The international programs must be completed at university level or a level deemed to be equivalent to university level.
-The bar for substantial equivalence of physiotherapy content is set through reviews of the Canadian programs.
-The minimal requirement in each content area for Canadian programs is the level required for international applicants.
-International applicants are not expected to meet any requirement at a level above the requirement in an accredited Canadian program.

-c) Explain how work experience in the profession is assessed.
+The bar for substantial equivalence is set through reviews of the Canadian programs.
+The minimal requirement in each content area c) Explain how work experience in the profession is assessed.

 The College does not have a work experience requirement.
+However, 1025 supervised clinical practice hours are a part of a physiotherapy practice education.